 - To make conclusions and recommendations to the FCA Board on management of harms in this sector; gaps in understanding or data; potential changes in regulation for the FCA to consider; advice on potential changes to the overall system the FCA may wish to consider with other authorities or the Government; and possible innovations to support a sustainable market.

-The work of the review will be supported by an advisory panel.
-This group of individuals will bring a variety of perspectives from firms and consumers to help shape the review.
+The work of the Review was supported by an advisory panel.
+This group of individuals brought a variety of perspectives from firms and consumers to help shape the review.

-We are delighted to confirm the following individuals are members of the advisory panel:
+The following individuals were members of the advisory panel:

 |Phil Andrew||CEO, StepChange|